 Both TextEdit and Notepad have a basic spelling and grammar checker.

-But you can also the Grammarly Desktop app for Mac or Windows if you prefer.
+But you can also use the Grammarly Desktop app for Mac or Windows if you prefer.

-If all I want to do is write, what else do I need?
+If all you want to do is write, what else do you need?

 3. Open TXT and RTF files with other apps